 Psychology Ph.D.
 Student to Participate in the 2021 Lindau Nobel Laureate Meeting

-Department of Psychology doctoral student Shawn Rhoads is one of approximately 25 students selected from the United States to participate in a meeting next year with a group of Nobel laureates in Lindau, Germany.
+Department of Psychology doctoral student Shawn Rhoads is one of approximately 25 individuals selected from the United States to participate in a meeting next year with a group of Nobel laureates in Lindau, Germany.
 While there, he will be able to discuss topics in the natural sciences with some of the world’s leading experts.

 A Well Deserved Honor

 Rhoads works in the Laboratory of Social and Affective Neuroscience under the mentorship of Abigail Marsh, professor of psychology.
 His research focuses on the intersection of neuroscience and psychology, specifically studying human prosocial decision-making, interpersonal connection and perception and shared and vicarious experiences.
-Prior to starting his Ph.D. program, Rhoads earned a double-major in physics and psychology at the University of Southern California, which Marsh says has helped him conduct computationally sophisticated neuroscience research.
+Prior to starting his Ph.D. program, Rhoads earned a double major in physics and psychology at the University of Southern California, which Marsh says has helped him conduct computationally sophisticated neuroscience research.

 “Shawn has demonstrated himself to be a brilliant, insightful and creative neuroscience researcher—already tackling complex questions and analyses across a variety of projects,” says Marsh.
 “In one recently submitted paper, Shawn adapted our project to include a sophisticated and cutting-edge new approach to analyzing brain imaging data.”